unissey/sdk-ios/README.md

 First generate an access token by following [this link](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Make sure to include at least the `repo` && `read:packages` permission to the access token.

-Then, to get access permissions, you will need to contact someone from the Deepsense organisation with your github account name.
+Then, to get access permissions, you will need to contact someone from the Unissey organisation with your github account name.

 ## Authenticate on Xcode